JangSeongwon/MURM/README.md

 *More updated model with HRL

 In Low-level policy: Active-view and Global-view can be considered more suitably and efficiently
--Finding and detection of the object
+-Finding and detection of the object: Considering a more variety of initial state in terms of active-view camera
--Pick & Placing in Multi-view task
+-Pick & Placing in Multi-view task: More organized reward function and structure of MURM